Photo: Yellowstone National Park, YPF/Matt Ludin, Public domain, via Wikimedia Commons

 COVID-19 claimed millions of victims.
 One of those was the acclaimed Grammy Award-winning genre-crossing singer and songwriter John Prine, who died at the age of 73.
 He spent decades writing unusual songs with a lot of humor, a dash of pain and a whole heaping helping of insight into human nature.
 He collaborated with many musicians like Phil Spector, Steve Goodman, Roger Cook and Iris Dement but mainly wrote songs by himself.
 Some of his songs became hits – for other artists.
 Ain’t that always the way?

 He did manage to get a hit album with The Tree of Forgiveness in 2018, a mere 47 years after the release of his first album.
-By the time of John Prine’s death, he was beloved by many.
+John Prine was beloved by many.
 He even had his own label, Oh Boy Records.
 Do your ears (and heart) a favor by listening to these top 10 John Prine songs.

 #10 – Illegal Smile

-This is the very first song on John Prine’s very first album, 1971’s John Prine.
-The album would only peak at 154 on the charts, but it later got on just about everyone’s list of albums you need to hear before you die.
-If you don’t have time for the whole album, just listen to this one.
-“Illegal Smile” shows right away that John Prine was a different kind of songwriter with “Bowl of oatmeal tried to stare me down, and won.”
-Not only could he write a catchy tune, but had a sense of humor.
-Some delightful rhymes at the end.
-John Prine would later insist that the song was not about marijuana use, but about how he could find something to smile about that no one else could smile about.
+This is the first song on John Prine’s first album, 1971’s John Prine.
+The album would only peak at 154 on the charts, but it later got on almost everyone’s list of albums you need to hear before you die.
+Listen to this if you don’t have time for the whole album.
+“Illegal Smile” shows that John Prine was a different kind of songwriter with “Bowl of oatmeal tried to stare me down, and won.”
+Not only could he write a catchy tune, but he had a sense of humor.
+There are some delightful rhymes at the end.
+John Prine would later insist that the song was not about marijuana use but about how he could find something to smile about that no one else could smile about.

 #9 – Grandpa Was a Carpenter

-John Prine has said that even as a child he always liked old people.
+John Prine has said that even as a child, he always liked old people.
 This might be because of his grandfather.
-His grandfather was a musician while his father was a tool-and-dye maker.
-Whether or not the song s really about his grandfather is not the point.
+His grandfather was a musician, while his father was a tool-and-dye maker.
+Whether the song is about his grandfather is not the point.
 The point is that it’s a vivid portrait in song of the strange little details that make up a person’s life.
 For example, Grandpa “voted for Eisenhower ‘cause Lincoln won the War.”
-There’s been stranger reasons why people vote the way they do.
-There’s also a telling detail of the church described, with “hearing aids in every pew.”
-This song originally appeared in the 1973 album Sweet Revenge and rerecorded for his 2000 album Souvenirs.
+There are stranger reasons why people vote the way they do.
+There’s also a telling detail of the church, with “hearing aids in every pew.”
+This song originally appeared in the 1973 album Sweet Revenge and was rerecorded for his 2000 album Souvenirs.

 #8 – Fish and Whistle

-This is an almost chipper song with a lively melody, and a wry look at life and the afterlife.
-He seems to talk to both God and the listener, saying “You forgive us, and We’ll forgive You/ We’ll forgive each other until we both turn blue.”
+This almost chipper song has a lively melody and a wry look at life and the afterlife.
+He seems to talk to God and the listener, saying, “You forgive us, and We’ll forgive You/ We’ll forgive each other until we both turn blue.”
 He sings about getting a job scrubbing parking lots at only fifty sense an hour.
-In order to echo the title, there is a recorder or tin whistle just doing cartwheels around the melody and lyrics.
-This came out in 1978 on Bruised Orange and also was rerecorded for Souvenirs.
+To echo the title, there is a recorder or tin whistle doing cartwheels around the melody and lyrics.
+This came out in 1978 on Bruised Orange and was rerecorded for Souvenirs.

 #7 – In Spite of Ourselves

 This duet with Iris Dement is a funny look at a couple that sees the best and worst of each other.
 This is perhaps one of the only songs you’ll hear that mentions somebody sniffing underwear.
 It has touches of sweetness without becoming saccharine.
 John Prine was Iris Dement’s mentor.
 She called him one of the best songwriters ever because he was able to find the nobility inside of each person.
-The song was commissioned by Oscar-winning actor Billy Bob Thornton for the critically acclaimed 2001 movie Daddy and Them.
+Oscar-winning actor Billy Bob Thornton commissioned the song for the critically acclaimed 2001 movie Daddy and Them.
 John Prine even had a role in the film as brother to Billy Bob Thornton’s character.
 This can be found on the 1999 album of the same title.

 #6 – When I Get to Heaven

-This song was written for what would be John Prine’s last album, The Tree of Forgiveness (2018), which would be the name of the club he wanted to open up in Heaven.
-Producer John Cobb recalled that it was John Prine who suggested the addition of kazoos, which just makes the song complete because it would make people laugh.
+This song was written for John Prine’s last album, The Tree of Forgiveness (2018), which would be the name of the club he wanted to open up in Heaven.
+Producer John Cobb recalled that John Prine suggested adding kazoos, which makes the song complete because it would make people laugh.
 And it did.
 The song also features laughter from his grandson.
 It is about the only song you’ll ever hear with the phrase “syphilitic parasitics.”
 It makes you hope that this was the heaven that John Prine is in now, smoking a cigarette “nine miles long.”

 #5 – Hello in There

 Many John Prine songs have to do with old people.
 Songs about them, like this one, appeared even on his 1971 debut album.
-This is a poignant, touching and at times painful look at an elderly man telling you about his current life.
-“The news just repeats itself”, and his wife “just stares out the back door screen.”
-John Prine explained that the echoing sound of the song was inspired by the Beatles “Across the Universe.”
+This is a poignant, touching, and, at times, painful look at an elderly man telling you about his current life.
+“The news just repeats itself,” and his wife “just stares out the back door screen.”
+John Prine explained that the echoing sound of the song was inspired by the Beatles’ “Across the Universe.”
 In this song, old trees grow stronger, old rivers grow wild, but old people?
-Well, they just grow lonely.
-This was yet another song John Prine rerecorded for his 2000 album Souvenirs.
+Well, they grow lonely.
+This was yet another song John Prine re-recorded for his 2000 album Souvenirs.

 #4 – Some Humans Ain’t Human